 - five (n.)

-- Old English fif "five," from Proto-Germanic *fimfe (cognates: Old Frisian fif, Old Saxon fif, Dutch vijf, Old Norse fimm, Old High German funf, Gothic fimf), from PIE *penkwe- (cognates: Sanskrit panca, Greek pente, Latin quinque, Old Church Slavonic peti, Lithuanian penke, Old Welsh pimp).
-The sound shift that removed the *-m- is a regular development involving Old English, Old Frisian, and Old Saxon (as in thought, from stem of think; couth from *kunthaz; us from *uns).
+- Old English fif "five," from Proto-Germanic *fimfe (source also of Old Frisian fif, Old Saxon fif, Dutch vijf, Old Norse fimm, Old High German funf, Gothic fimf), from PIE *penkwe- (source also of Sanskrit panca, Greek pente, Latin quinque, Old Church Slavonic peti, Lithuanian penke, Old Welsh pimp).
+The lost *-m- is a regular development (see tooth).

 Five-and-ten (Cent Store) is from 1880, American English, with reference to prices of goods for sale.
 Five-star (adj.) is from 1913 of hotels, 1945 of generals.
 Slang five-finger discount "theft" is from 1966.
 The original five-year plan was 1928 in the U.S.S.R.
 Five o'clock shadow attested by 1937.